-The European Commission, or EC, adopted an 18-month temporary equivalence decision for U.K. CCPs, which began to apply as of 1 January 2021.
-ICE Clear Europe Limited has been recognised by ESMA as a third-country CCP in accordance with the European Markets Infrastructure Regulation, or EMIR.
-Separately, the Company will continue to be able to permit access by EU and U.K. persons to transact on its platform.
+Separately, the Company will continue to be able to permit access to its platform from relevant EU jurisdictions.
 The absence of an equivalence decision by the EU for U.K. trading venues, however, may result in increased costs for certain EU market participants, which could impact the Company's trading volumes and the impact to our business and the potential for regulatory changes remain uncertain at this time.
-We are monitoring the impact to our business and are evaluating avenues to facilitate continued access for EU and U.K. customers.